KordaMentha: History

 KordaMentha was founded in Melbourne in 2002 by Mark Korda and Mark Mentha, after the collapse of Arthur Andersen.
 While at Arthur Andersen, Korda and Mentha were appointed new Administrators of Ansett Airlines, and subsequently undertook the first and largest voluntary administration in Australia (Ansett Australia Group included 42 companies, 15,000 employees and >$1 billion assets).
 Since starting the business, the firm has also undertaken some of the largest Group of Voluntary Administrations in Australia (Stockford Limited with 84 companies) and more Voluntary Administrations than any other insolvency firm in Australia in 2003.

 From 2003 to 2006, KordaMentha expanded its Australian footprint into Sydney and Perth.
 During this time, they established their Performance Improvement business, as well as 333 Capital which offers independent corporate advice to private business ownders and listed company clients across the public and private sectors.

 Between 2007 and 2012, KordaMentha expanded into Asia via Singapore, and established their Forensic business, becoming one of the largest forensic groups in the Asia Pacific region.

 In 2012, FTI Consulting acquired KordaMentha partner, KordaMentha (Qld), starting its financial advisory business in Australia.

 From 2013 to 2019, KordaMentha established a property development group KM Develop and a Corporate Group.
 In 2017, KordaMentha expanded into unlisted commercial property funds management with the acquisition of Placer Property.

 From 2020 to 2022, KordaMentha created Financial Crime and Cyber Security offerings.
 The firm represented the advisory and consulting sector at the Senate committee hearing into Anti-Money Laundering and Counter-Terrorism Financing in 2024.

 In 2022, it announced 12 new partners, which numbered its total partnership to 66.

 In April 2024, Bonza engaged KordaMentha to review its operations amid financial challenges.

 In January 2025, KordaMentha established a Defence & National Security practice, appointing former KPMG partners Mike Kalms and Joshua Rodgers as joint leaders.

 In February 2025, KordaMentha was appointed by the South Australian government as the administrator of OneSteel Manufacturing Pty Ltd. OneSteel is part of the GFG corporate group and is the legal entity that owns and operates the Whyalla steelworks and associated mines.
 This is the second time KordaMentha has been involved with the steel works, having been appointed administrator for Arrium, the previous owner of Whyalla steelworks, in 2016.

-KordaMentha has more than 70 partners and 600 staff across Australia and internationally.